IDPhotoSnap๐ŸŽจ BG

 If I were a user with no preference for any specific tool:

-- For the US, UK, Canada, EU, or any major country: IDPhotoSnap if I want it free with privacy, Passport Photo Online if I'd rather pay $10-15 for the convenience of skipping the print step
+• For the US, UK, Canada, EU, or any major country: any browser-only tool with verified specs for that country works.
+IDPhotoSnap if I want depth (100+ countries with 276 document types, 15+ government sources cited).
+Passport Photo Online if I'd rather pay $10-15 for the convenience of skipping the print step.

-- Avoid app store apps with "free" in the name unless you've verified they're not paywalled at the download step
+• Avoid app store apps with "free" in the name unless you've verified they're not paywalled at the download step.
+See why free apps add watermarks for the freemium pattern.

 FAQ